swiss-seismological-service/scdetect/README.md

   should include so called *template arrivals*.
 Template arrivals refer to streams which are not part of the detector configuration's stream set, but contain valid picks as part of the template origin.

-- `"minimumArrivals"`: Defines the minimum number of arrivals w.r.t. streams within the stream set configured which must be part of an event to qualify for a detection.

 - `"timeCorrection"`: Defines the time correction in seconds for both detections and arrivals.
 That is, this allows shifting a detection in time.